To be updated

 Modern Aviation Displays

-Spread throughout the Airshow is numerous static (non-flying) displays of modern aircraft.
+Spread throughout the Airshow is numerous static (non-flying during the show) displays of modern aircraft.
 Tour the inside of a massive cargo transport; examine various types of helicopters, training aircraft, experimental planes, and more!
 You can visit with the pilots and crew of the planes and maybe even grab an autograph or giveaway token.

 **Aircraft participation pending at this time due to ongoing sequestration** (subject to operational needs as usual)